zipizap/podlogreader/README.md

 ## Great talks and links

-This is all forked from https://github.com/trstringer/k8s-controller-core-resource and its great blog-post explanations https://trstringer.com/extending-k8s-custom-controllers/ :)
+This controller is derived from https://github.com/trstringer/k8s-controller-core-resource and its great blog-post explanations https://trstringer.com/extending-k8s-custom-controllers/ :)

-It was much more lengthy to achieve than I expected... had to read and see lots of videos, around:
+It was much more lengthy to achieve than I expected... had to read and see lots of videos:
  - Admission controller, mutating webhooks: these did not seem a good fit for this, and they can interfere with internal control-loop of kubernetes - yaikes!
  - custom controller: what this is in fact
  - client-go (official kubernetes client library in go)